Delta David Gier: South Dakota Symphony Orchestra

+Pulitzer series

-During his first season, Gier instituted a concert series which the Wall Street Journal recognized as "an unprecedented programming innovation" wherein each concert featured music written by a Pulitzer Prize-winning composer.
+During his first season, Gier instituted a concert series the Wall Street Journal recognized as "an unprecedented programming innovation", wherein each concert featured music by a Pulitzer Prize-winning composer.
 The series continued for the next six years, expanding to include residencies with composers John Corigliano, Jennifer Higdon, Steven Stucky, Zhou Long, and Paul Moravec.
 In 2006, the SDSO received the first of seven ASCAP Awards for Programming of Contemporary Music.
 In 2012, Gier was personally awarded ASCAP’s John S. Edwards Award for Strongest Commitment to New American Music in recognition of his work with the SDSO.

+Lakota Music Project

-In 2005, Gier began developing the Lakota Music Project (LMP), an ongoing SDSO initiative intended to address tensions between the white and indigenous populations in South Dakota, with the guidance of Lakota and Dakota tribal elders and academics.
-Through mutual explorations of the Western classical canon, traditional Lakota music, and contemporary compositions, the LMP has occasioned continuous artistic collaboration in the form of musical partnerships between SDSO ensembles and Native American musicians like Dakota cedar flutist Brian Akipa, the New Porcupine Singers, and the Creekside Singers.
-The LMP has given concerts across the state’s cities and reservations, as well as in Washington, D.C., for a series of concerts at the Smithsonian National Museum of the American Indian and the National Cathedral in 2019.
+In 2005, Gier began developing the Lakota Music Project (LMP), an ongoing SDSO initiative intended to address tensions between South Dakota's white and indigenous populations, with the guidance of Lakota and Dakota tribal elders and academics.
+Through reciprocal explorations of the Western classical canon, traditional Lakota music, and contemporary compositions, the LMP has occasioned continuous artistic collaboration in the form of musical partnerships between SDSO ensembles and Native American musicians like Dakota cedar flutist Brian Akipa, the New Porcupine Singers, and the Creekside Singers.
+The LMP has given concerts across the state’s cities and reservations, as well as in Washington, D.C., in a 2019 series of concerts at the Smithsonian National Museum of the American Indian and the National Cathedral.

+Gier also facilitated the creation of the SDSO's Music Composition Academies, an outgrowth of the LMP that began in 2017 and continues to provide annual summer programs for Lakota and Dakota high school students to work with composer-mentors who help each participant compose a piece for string quartet or woodwind quintet.
+SDSO ensembles then perform the compositions in the students' schools, and some have been included in the Symphony's main-stage concerts.

+The LMP's genesis was the subject of an hour-long documentary produced and aired by South Dakota Public Broadcasting (SDPB) in 2009.
+A 2022 SDPB feature covered the Music Composition Academies.
+The LMP was also profiled in The Washington Post in 2019.

+A self-titled album featuring five compositions commissioned for the Lakota Music Project was released in 2022 by the label innova Recordings.